zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Amanda, however, is talking about a bad thing that Evan did a few months ago when he swooped in and snagged the Morales account that Amanda was on the verge of getting.
 Amanda says, “Evan doesn’t play f air, and now neither do I.” “To play fair” (fair) is to be honest – not to do anyth ing mean or dishonest in dealing with other people.
 Because Evan is not being honest , Amanda says she’s not going to be honest.

 Marcel says, “This sounds like the beginning of a f eud.”
 A “feud” (feud) is a long argument that often takes place over many months or  even years.
-Amanda says, “Evan started it,” meaning Evan was the first one t o do something bad.
+Amanda says, “Evan started it,” meaning Evan was the first one to do something bad.
 “If he wants to play hardball, then what’s good for the go ose is good for the gander.”
 “To play hardball” (hardball) is to do everything p ossible in order to win – even to cheat in order to win, sometimes.

 The expression “what’s good for the goose (goose) i s good for the gander (gander)” means if something is good or acceptable for one person, it’s good or acceptable for everyone else.
-A “goose” is a type o f bird.
+A “goose” is a type of bird.
 In this expression, it refers to the female of the bird.
 “Gander” is a mal e goose.
 So, sometimes this

 expression is used when talking about treating men and women equally, but more generally, it just means what’s good for one p erson is good for everyone.
 In other words, if you think it’s good for you, then i t should be good for me too or acceptable for me to do.
 Amanda is using this expre ssion to say that if Evan plays hardball, then she can play hardball.
 She sho uld be able to – she should be allowed to play hardball.